sirech/hammerspoon/README.md

  * `init.lua` - The bootstrapper that loads modules defined in the config, and handles the menu.

 ### Utils
-I've written a few utilities to take care of some general purpose functionality:

  * `utils/find.lua` - Convenience methods for finding windows, and audio devices.
  * `utils/import.lua` - My own take of require() with its own cache.
 Use `import` everywhere you would have used `require`. `init.lua` takes care of clearing the cache, each reload, so you don't have to worry.